 Much ink and many tears have been spilled over the coronavirus crisis we are facing.
 I’ve shed quite a few tears myself.
 And now, a little ink.

 We are all bearing witness to a world of pain and insecurity.
 None of us is immune from fear about the future.
 Still, we do our best to rise to this occasion.
-We provide essential information, take care of one another and,
+We provide essential information, take care of one another and, when possible, offer doses of relief from the weight of it all.

 And many, if not most of us, are doing this from what used to be called the comfort of home but now is a place of distraction and confinement.
 Some of us are juggling children and homeschooling, struggling to find a quiet space to work.
 And some of us are home alone.
 Our Zooms and Hangouts are keeping us connected.
 And so is Current.